How to Build a High-Converting B2B Landing Page With AI

 A slow-loading site affects not only your conversion rates but your search engine rankings, too.
 So, if you want a fast-loading B2B landing page, stay away from oversized images.

-You can compress your images using tools like ImageResize or TinyPNG before you use them on your landing page.
+You can compress your images using tools like ImageResize, Imagetotextconverter, or TinyPNG before you use them on your landing page.

 Now that you understand the importance of website speed optimization let’s discuss how to optimize your website for speed.
 Here are some ways to improve your website’s page load speed: